Y Llais series 2: Coaches and host

+On 9 July 2025, S4C announced that all four coaches from the previous season, Sir Bryn Terfel, Bronwen Lewis, Aleighcia Scott, and Yws Gwynedd, would return for their second series.
+Sian Eleri returned from last season, to present the show.

 Production

 S4C confirmed the renewal of Y Llais for a second series, with an announcement at the Urdd Eisteddfod in Margam Park on 28 May 2025.
 The show is again being produced by Boom Cymru, the same company behind the first series.
-Filming is expected to begin later in 2025, with the show airing in early 2026 on S4C, S4C Clic, and BBC iPlayer.
+The window for applications from prospective contestants opened on 9 July 2025 and closed on 18 July 2025.
+Filming was expected to begin later in 2025, with the show airing in early 2026 on S4C, S4C Clic, and BBC iPlayer.